 TRURO Cornwall TR3 6LQ

-Falmouth is a cute seaside town situated in Cornwall, in the south-west region of England.
-Here you will experience spectacular scenery along with plenty of independent shops selling everything from surf equipment and beach gear to handcrafted jewellery and unique clothing.
-The town is also bursting with a plethora of history, with Pendennis Castle being a popular tourist spot.
-Alongside all of this is a fantastic fishing hot spot.
+Falmouth is a seaside town located in Cornwall, in the south-west region of England.
+Here you will experience spectacular scenery along with plenty of independent shops selling everything from surf equipment and beach gear to handcrafted jewellery.

-There are numerous fishing spots dotted across Falmouth, but there are some that are better than others.
+There are numerous fishing spots dotted across Falmouth, but like most things, there are some better than others.
 For a better chance of a successful catch, make sure you visit one or more of these spots while you are visiting Falmouth.

 Like most of the Cornish coast, Pendennis Point is beautiful.
 The rocky location is perfect for spring and summer fishing, offering a wide variety of species.
-It is brilliant for a day of fishing; set up, have a picnic and enjoy the spectacular scenery while trying for a catch!
+It is brilliant for a day of fishing; set up, have a picnic and enjoy the view while trying for a catch!

 Begin your journey in Falmouth and follow signs for Pendennis Castle.
 Once you have arrived, you will notice that there are numerous pay and display car parks along with road parking towards the castle.

-In the summer, the pier can become somewhat populated with holidaymakers who are crab fishing, so if you would prefer a quieter and more peaceful experience, it is recommended that you visit the pier at night on a flooding tide.
+In the summer, the pier can become somewhat populated with tourists looking for crabs, so if you would prefer a quieter and more peaceful experience, it is recommended that you visit the pier at night on a flooding tide.

-At both of the above locations, in the summer you can expect to catch any of the following:
+In the summer, you can expect to catch any of the following:

 Then, in the winter, you can expect to catch any of the following species: